Maris27/-Project-Analysis-the-U.s-Super-store./README.md

 2.Total profit by segement from the (4) four region to determine the least performing

-3.Average sales and average profit made in two years.
+3.Average sales per region for (4) four years

+4.Average profit per region for (4) four years